Worker’s Museum

 Kirstinkuja 4 • 14 Aug – 2 Nov 2025 • Free entry

-The Worker Housing Museum is now called the Workers' Museum!
-The building underwent a major renovation in 2024–2025, during which storytelling elements and immersive soundscapes were added to the exhibition rooms.
-Working-class professions are now more prominently featured, and visitors can explore the joys and sorrows of residents from the 1910s through to the 1980s.
+The Worker Housing Museum is now the Worker’s Museum!
+The museum building went through a renovation in 2024–2025, during which the exhibition rooms were made more story-focused and their soundscapes were enhanced.
+The working-class professions are now more visible in the museum, and visitors can peek into the lives of the residents, with their joys and sorrows, from the 1910s all the way to the 1980s.

 The Worker’s Museum, located in Alppila next to the Linnanmäki amusement park, is one of the oldest wooden houses built for the workers of the City of Helsinki.
 Nine small one-room flats with stoves are furnished to represent homes from different time periods.